emiliocramer/micro-ai-application-switcher/README.md

 # AI Determinate WL Creator-Micro Configurator

-Welcome to my AI Keyboard Configurator, a locally hosted solution to dynamically change the keymaps of your custom keyboard based on the active application.
+Welcome to the AI Keyboard Configurator, a locally hosted solution to dynamically change the keymaps of your custom keyboard based on the active application.

 ![Keyboard Image](web-app/assets/wrklouder-creator-micro.png)